New Year R September 2023

 Q: What uniform does my child need?

 A: Please refer to the school uniform webpage.
+Don't forget to have a look in our second-hand uniform shop!

 Q: What if my child has trouble settling into school?

-A: Many children can struggle to settle into a school but remember Mrs Browne has a wealth of experience when it comes to transition and settling children in well.
+A: Many children can struggle to settle into a new school, but remember Mrs Browne has a wealth of experience when it comes to transition and settling children in well.
 Working together as a team, communicating with each other and trusting in Mrs Browne’s advice will ensure your child has a safe and smooth transition into school.

 Q: How do I tell the teacher who will be collecting my child from school?